eerath/finalproject_is601/README.md

 # of a complex program, and engage with new concepts like routing,
 # database management, and integration testing.
 #
-# If I had to choose two things as my big takeaways from this course,
+# If I had to choose three things as my big takeaways from this course,
 # it would be this:
 # 1. There are numerous amounts of tools out there already created
 # to help you program more efficiently, to add new features to your